-Condition: We examined 20 out of 50 records supporting \$4,655,921 in subcontractor labor transactions from a total of \$4,725,343.
-During our review, we obtained and reviewed invoices and related timesheets to substantiate the labor costs claimed and billed to the Government.
+Condition: We examined 20 out of 47 records supporting \$4,911,889 in subcontractor labor transactions from a total of \$4,963,285.
+During our review, we obtained and reviewed invoices and related timesheets to substantiate the labor costs billed to and reimbursed by the Government.
 For one subcontractor, Zohak Technology (ZTech), we noted issues with six transactions.
 Below is a breakdown of the issues noted and the associated questioned costs:

-- For three transactions related to three ZTech labor invoices (Invoice No.'s ZT19288, ZT19303, and ZT19310), the hours billed within the invoices were less than the hours reported within the subcontractor timesheets.
-This did not result in questioned costs as IAP did not overbill the Government. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by IAP indicated that only hours of work were performed.
+- For two transactions related to two ZTech labor invoices (Invoice No.'s ZT19285, and ZT19301), the hours billed within the invoices were less than the hours reported within the subcontractor timesheets.
+This did not result in questioned costs as IAP did not overbill the Government.
+This resulted in underbilled subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by IAP indicated that only hours of work were performed.
 This resulted in subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by IAP indicated that only hours of work were performed.
+This resulted in of billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for an additional employee who we could not track to the approved timesheet.
 This resulted in of billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, IAP reported that ZTech did not provide a copy of the timesheet; therefore, Castro was unable to verify the hours billed on the invoice matched the hours recorded in the timesheet.
 This resulted in unsupported subcontractor labor costs.